makerdao/mips/MIPX/MIPX.md

 ## Component Summary

 **MIPXc1: Definitions and Assumptions**
-MIPXc1 defines and actors and processes that take place under MIPX, along with assumptions that it requires to operate effectively.
+MIPXc1 defines actors and processes that take place under MIPX, along with assumptions that it requires to operate effectively.

 **MIPXc2: Intangible Asset List**
 MIPXc2 defines a list of Intangible Assets owned by MakerDAO and details both the purpose and controller of the asset.